Manas-salian/devhostctf/README.md

 # devhostctf
-temporary repo to host the files for devhos bitbreaker ctf 2024
+temporary repo to host the files for devhost bitbreaker ctf 2024